The Fear (1995)

 We have a nice beginning with the camera circling up with the trees and the blue sky.
 There's also a good moment with a child named Richard running away in a forest as well as him encountering a grave being dug up with people in masks which we spot great shots of as well and a good creepy feeling to it too.

-We have a fairly descent conversation between a shrink and the now older Richard discussing his issues in a psychiatrist office.
+We have a fairly decent conversation between a shrink and the now older Richard discussing his issues in a psychiatrist office.

-The setting with Richard gathering everyone in the room to talk about their past and fears is fairly descent with the wooden figure Morty sitting on a chair and the patients talking to him.
+The setting with Richard gathering everyone in the room to talk about their past and fears is fairly decent with the wooden figure Morty sitting on a chair and the patients talking to him.
+When you look closely there's a change in this figure which kinda looked chilling.

 A good rough moment between Gerald and Leslie in their room together as it looked a little dysfunctional.

-We also have a well done disturbing moment when Leslie tries to make out to have some fun when going to a theme park and Gerald shrugs her off showing an aggressive attitude and making her upset.
+The gang goes to a Christmas type of fun park at night in which there's a well done disturbing moment when Leslie tries to make out to have some fun when going to a theme park and Gerald shrugs her off showing an aggressive attitude and making her upset.
+Definetely makes you feel sad for her.

 We have some creepy shots on Mindy riding in a miniature train looking scared as there's a nice dark shot of her halfway in a tunnel and something strange is happening.